wenjietseng/wjt-website-archived/experiments.md

 FingerMapper is a finger mapping technique that allows users to control arm interaction inside Virtual Reality (VR) using small finger motions.

 ### Four techniques
-- Direct: the virtual arms would follow the direction of your index finger.
-The shape of your finger is mapped one-to-one to the bending and shape of your arm.
-You can control and bend the arms by simply bending your fingers.

 - Physical hand: the virtual hand is your physical hand, which is a 1-to-1 hand tracking.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VZTEbDaKN6M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>